allegro/bigflow/README.md

 ### Generate DAG from notebook

-Create empty notebook and add the following processing logic:
+Create an empty notebook and add the following processing logic:

 ```python
 import biggerquery as bgq